-We are taking a 2-day road trip to visit relatives.
+We are taking a two-day road trip to visit relatives.
 They've invited us to bring our dog, and we'll stay in our own bedroom suite within their home.
 Can dogs make such a road trip?

 For the most part, dogs want to be with their humans, and “place” is not as important.
 This makes dogs lively travel companions if we take the time to create a positive experience for them.
 However, it is important to think through several important logistical issues to make travel as smooth and easy for them (and for us) as possible.